Bibliography

 The following books are recommended for Ignatian (Jesuit) heritage pilgrimages and programs to Loyola, Javier, Montserrat, Manresa and Barcelona.

-(include link here to this PDF file) Article by President Philip Boroughs, SJ, College of the Holy Cross: “Exploring an Institution’s Roots.”
+Click here for an Article by President Philip Boroughs, SJ, College of the Holy Cross: “Exploring an Institution’s Roots.”

 A Pilgrim’s Journey: The Autobiography of Ignatius of Loyola.
 Translation and Commentary by Joseph N. Tylenda, SJ.
 Ignatius Press.
 2001.
 This is a classic work written by St. Ignatius himself.
 It offers a window into the life, transformation and ministry of this visionary man.